BMancel/DevOps/README.md

 #### **Backend API**

-For the Backend, we have the dockerfile :
+### 1-2 Why do we need a multistage build?
+And explain each step of this dockerfile.

 We use a multistage build: A multistage build allows us to use only what is necessary, and therefore to reduce the size of the image.
 In addition to saving space, a lightweight image deploys more quickly.

+For the Backend, we have the dockerfile :

 ```
 # Build